awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

-# Amazon FreeRTOS Bluetooth Low Energy Library<a name="freertos-ble-library"></a>
+# Bluetooth Low Energy Library<a name="freertos-ble-library"></a>

 ## Overview<a name="freertos-ble-overview"></a>

-Amazon FreeRTOS supports publishing and subscribing to MQTT topics over Bluetooth Low Energy through a proxy device, such as a mobile phone\.
-With the Amazon FreeRTOS Bluetooth Low Energy library, your microcontroller can securely communicate with the AWS IoT MQTT broker\.
+FreeRTOS supports publishing and subscribing to MQTT topics over Bluetooth Low Energy through a proxy device, such as a mobile phone\.
+With the FreeRTOS Bluetooth Low Energy library, your microcontroller can securely communicate with the AWS IoT MQTT broker\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/blediagram.png)

-Using the Mobile SDKs for Amazon FreeRTOS Bluetooth Devices, you can write native mobile applications that communicate with the embedded applications on your microcontroller over Bluetooth Low Energy\.
-For more information about the mobile SDKs, see [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md)\.
+Using the Mobile SDKs for FreeRTOS Bluetooth Devices, you can write native mobile applications that communicate with the embedded applications on your microcontroller over Bluetooth Low Energy\.
+For more information about the mobile SDKs, see [Mobile SDKs for FreeRTOS Bluetooth Devices](freertos-ble-mobile.md)\.

-The Amazon FreeRTOS Bluetooth Low Energy library includes services for configuring Wi\-Fi networks, transferring large amounts of data, and providing network abstractions over Bluetooth Low Energy\.
-The Amazon FreeRTOS Bluetooth Low Energy library also includes middleware and lower\-level APIs for more direct control over your Bluetooth Low Energy stack\.
+The FreeRTOS Bluetooth Low Energy library includes services for configuring Wi\-Fi networks, transferring large amounts of data, and providing network abstractions over Bluetooth Low Energy\.
+The FreeRTOS Bluetooth Low Energy library also includes middleware and lower\-level APIs for more direct control over your Bluetooth Low Energy stack\.

 ## Architecture<a name="freertos-ble-arch"></a>

-Three layers make up the Amazon FreeRTOS Bluetooth Low Energy library: services, middleware, and low\-level wrappers\.
+Three layers make up the FreeRTOS Bluetooth Low Energy library: services, middleware, and low\-level wrappers\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-architecture.png)

 ### Services<a name="freertos-ble-services"></a>

-The Amazon FreeRTOS Bluetooth Low Energy services layer consists of four Generic Attributes \(GATT\) services that leverage the middleware APIs: Device Information, Wi\-Fi Provisioning, Network Abstraction, and Large Object Transfer\.
+The FreeRTOS Bluetooth Low Energy services layer consists of four Generic Attributes \(GATT\) services that leverage the middleware APIs: Device Information, Wi\-Fi Provisioning, Network Abstraction, and Large Object Transfer\.

 #### Device Information<a name="ble-device-information"></a>

 The Device Information service gathers information about your microcontroller, including:
-+ The version of Amazon FreeRTOS that your device is using\.
++ The version of FreeRTOS that your device is using\.
 + The AWS IoT endpoint of the account for which the device is registered\.
 + Bluetooth Low Energy Maximum Transmission Unit \(MTU\)\.